My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 Other Uses for the Cover

-When making something for the home I like to make it multifunctional if possible, and in this project, I saw the opportunity to make the anti-cat overlocker cover to double up as a stool and or coffee table.
-The concept being that if at any time we’re in the conservatory with guests (where the sewing machines are), and thus able to keep an eye on the overlocker, then we’ve got the option to use the protective cover as extra seating or a coffee table.
+When making something for the home, I like to make it multifunctional if possible.
+In this project, I saw the opportunity to make the anti-cat overlocker cover to double up as a stool and or coffee table.
+The concept being that if at any time we’re in the conservatory with guests (where the sewing machines are), and thus able to keep an eye on the overlocker.
+We’ve also got the option to use the protective cover as extra seating or a coffee table.

 The last thing I wanted was just a wooden box; it would just look too naff.
 I wanted something with a little bit of character or style.
 Hence my delight in the prospect of incorporating the cat motif from the fruit bowl and the wooden mouse; which I thought would be poetic justice in that the box is designed as an anti-cat protective cover for the overlocker.

 Another consideration for the aesthetics is that as the protective cover would be made from a mishmash of recycled scrap wood that a rustic look might be appropriate; especially as it is a finished look that we like in some furniture.

 If I piece of furniture is made from quality wood, usually a hardwood such as oak, teak or mahogany, then yes it should be finished to a high standard to show off the beauty of the wood.
 However, although you can achieve a good finish by wood staining cheaper (softwoods), such as pine and or plywood, it can sometimes look contentious (false); and we don’t like painting wood because it just hides the natural beauty of wood.
 Therefore, we sometimes find it more pleasing to see a rustic finish, as it’s a more honest statement; just as some people like to see the patina of old furniture.